 A Canoe Outpost-Peace River exclusive, Oak Hill, is located on the Peace River between Brownville and Arcadia.
-It is 150 acres of Florida wilderness with shady picnicking and camping areas, hiking trails, and scattered picnic tables for the exclusive use of Canoe Outpost customers.
+It is 150 acres of Florida wilderness with shady picnicking and camping areas, hiking trails, and scattered picnic tables and portable toilets for the exclusive use of Canoe Outpost customers.
 Oak Hill is extremely popular with groups because of the camping area sizes and the convenience of camping gear delivery.

 If camping at Oak Hill, you do not share a camping spot, each group has its own spot.
 You won't see other campers unless you walk out of your spot but you may hear other campers.
 We take in consideration the size of groups, number of canoes, and if camping gear is being delivered or not when assigning spots.
 On Saturday nights during busy season, Spring Breaks, and holiday weekends, Oak Hill is only available to those wanting their camping gear delivered.
-Paddlers may request a particular spot and we try to our best to make sure they get their favorite spot but we can't hold the group spots for just a couple of canoes.
+Paddlers may request a particular spot and we try to do our best to make sure they get their favorite spot but we can't hold the group spots for just a couple of canoes.
 Many camping spots are reserved as far as a year in advance.

 The advantages of Oak Hill are that on the stretch from Gardner to Arcadia, camping spots are limited, we can guarantee you a spot.
 We can also deliver your camping gear to a spot which is real handy when the river is low or you're paddling with kids and need the room in the canoes.
 Worried about being out in the woods?
 There is usually someone nearby in case of trouble or emergency services has access to the property.
 When it's camping weather, better make reservations for Oak Hill as soon as you can, it fills up fast.
 A completed CCA form is required for camping at Oak Hill.
 For gear delivery and other services see our Concierge Service.